JoshVEvans/Super-Resolution/README.md

 ![alt text](evaluation/Combined/000000001300.jpg)

 ## Reasearch and Development
 How did I get to my final model architecture?
 I initially started with an early known architecture called Single-Image Convolutional Neural Network ([SRCNN](https://arxiv.org/pdf/1501.00092.pdf)).
 This architecture consists of 2 hidden layers and an output layer that reconstructs the high-resolution image.
 This architecture, although better than traditional algorithms, fails to reconstruct the image properly.
-[SRCNN](https://arxiv.org/pdf/1501.00092.pdf) is essentially a glorified image sharpening algorithm.
+[SRCNN](https://arxiv.org/pdf/1501.00092.pdf) is essentially a glorified image-sharpening algorithm.

 ![alt text](md_images/srcnn.png)